dextercd/TextSpriteCrash/README.md

 The crash seems to happen when the engine is preparing the ragdoll image.
 It appears like the game tries to copy from a 0x0 SDL surface to a 1x1 SDL surface.

-## Possible fix

-Using never_ragdollify_on_death="1" seems to fix it, so a simple fix would be for the engine to always treat text sprites that way.